DiaconescuRadu/rdiaconescu-wordpress/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 === All In One WP Security & Firewall ===
-Contributors: Tips and Tricks HQ, wpsolutions, Peter Petreski, Ruhul Amin, mbrsolution, samuelaguilera Donate link: https://www.tipsandtricks-hq.com
+Contributors: Tips and Tricks HQ, wpsolutions, Peter Petreski, Ruhul Amin, mbrsolution, chesio Donate link: https://www.tipsandtricks-hq.com
-Tags: security, secure, Anti Virus, antivirus, ban, ban hacker, virus, firewall, firewall security, login, lockdown, htaccess, hack, malware, vulnerability, protect, protection, phishing, database, backup, plugin, sql injection, ssl, restrict, login captcha, bot, hotlink, 404 detection, admin, rename, all in one, scan, scanner, iframe, Requires at least: 3.5
+Tags: security, secure, Anti Virus, antivirus, ban, ban hacker, virus, firewall, firewall security, login, lockdown, htaccess, hack, malware, vulnerability, protect, protection, phishing, database, backup, plugin, sql injection, ssl, restrict, login captcha, bot, hotlink, 404 detection, admin, rename, all in one, scan, scanner, iframe, Requires at least: 4.7
-Tested up to: 4.2
+Tested up to: 5.2
-Stable tag: 3.9.5
+Stable tag: trunk
 License: GPLv3

 A comprehensive, user-friendly, all in one WordPress security and firewall plugin for your site.

+== Privacy Policy ==
+This plugin may collect IP addresses for security reasons such as mitigating brute force login threats and malicious activity.
+The collected information is stored on your server.
+No information is transmitted to third parties or remote server locations.

 == Description ==
 = A COMPREHENSIVE, EASY TO USE, STABLE AND WELL SUPPORTED WORDPRESS SECURITY PLUGIN =